 Travelling to Australia conjures images of the outback, mountains, and quite probably terrain your day-to-day wheelchair just can’t handle.
 Not so!
 Taking a city break in Sydney is incredibly easy for wheelchair users.
 The local authorities are continually investing and developing the city to be accessible to all, which means you can visit the landmarks such as the Sydney opera house and Harbour bridge, but also find some super places that nobody goes to –so you’ll have to hop on the excellent public transport for an adventure yourself.
 If you are in need of some inspiration you could visit some beautiful landmarks, such as the Sydney Opera House and next door to that is the Circular Quay where you can marvel at the steel arc of the Harbour Bridge and pay the Museum of Contemporary Art a visit.
 Get tips on wheelchair accessible attractions in Sydney, Australia from a local.

-When it comes to hotels, hostels and even the humble B+B, it’s easier than ever to find somewhere to accommodate you.
-If you get in touch with your chosen venue and inquire after your needs, more than likely people will jump through hoops to accommodate you – and that’s in addition to the lifts and ramps lots of hotels already have installed.
+When it comes to hotels, hostels, and even the humble B+B, it’s easier than ever to find somewhere to accommodate you.
+If you get in touch with your chosen venue and inquire about your needs, more than likely people will jump through hoops to accommodate you – and that’s in addition to the lifts and ramps lots of hotels already have installed.
 It might be a little bit of extra hassle to send e-mails if you’re half a world away, but the same can be said of any destination.
-The important thing is, Sydney is wheelchair friendly and has a wonderful climate.
+The important thing is, that Sydney is wheelchair friendly and has a wonderful climate.
 The Pensione Hotel for example has great access to all public areas throughout the hotel, from specialist equipment to help you in and out of the swimming pool to ramps and larger bedrooms on the ground floor to accommodate you.

 3. Portland, Oregon, USA: